johnaot/Emotion_Semantic_Change/README.md

 ======

 This repository contains replication code, and data that accompany the
-paper: Xu, A., Stellar, J.E., and Xu, Y. (under review) Evolution of emotion semantics.
+paper: Xu, A., Stellar, J.E., and Xu, Y. (to appear) Evolution of emotion semantics.
+Cognition.

 ## Dependencies